jorisvandenbossche/target-encoder-benchmarks/README.md

 - *"A Preprocessing Scheme for High-Cardinality Categorical Attributes in Classification and Prediction Problems"* (Micci-Barreca, 2001): https://dl.acm.org/citation.cfm?id=507538

-That paper describes an Empirical Bayes method to perform shrinkage of the expected value of the target.
+That paper describes an Empirical Bayes method to perform shrinkage of the expected value of the target.\
+Other algorithms to prevent overfitting are a leave one out method, where the target of the sample itself is not used in determining the expected value, adding noise, or determining the expected value in a cross-validation.

 Currently available implemenations:

 - The `category_encoders` package (https://github.com/scikit-learn-contrib/categorical-encoding)
-  has a `TargetEncoder` class.
+  has a `TargetEncoder` and `LeaveOneOutEncoder` class.
 - The `dirty_cat` package (https://github.com/dirty-cat/dirty_cat) also has a
   `TargetEncoder`.
 - The `hccEncoding` project (https://hccencoding-project.readthedocs.io/en/latest/)
-  has an implementation of the empirical Bayes and LeaveOneOut method, and for each a version without and with KFold cross-validation.
+  has an implementation of the empirical Bayes and Leave One Out method, and for each a version without and with KFold cross-validation.